ordercloud-api/ordercloud-javascript-sdk/docs/Products.md

   'sortBy': "sortBy_example", // String | Comma-delimited list of fields to sort by.
   'page': 56, // Number | Page of results to return.
 Default: 1
   'pageSize': 56, // Number | Number of results to return per page.
 Default: 20, max: 100.
-  'filters': {key: "filters_example"} // {String: String} | Any additional key/value pairs passed in the query string are interpretted as filters.
+  'filters': {key: "filters_example"}, // {String: String} | Any additional key/value pairs passed in the query string are interpretted as filters.
 Valid keys are top-level properties of the returned model or 'xp.???'
+  'searchType': "searchType_example" // String | Search type of the product.
+Possible values: AnyTerm, AllTermsAnyField, AllTermsSameField, ExactPhrase, ExactPhrasePrefix.
 };
 apiInstance.List(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);